aster-alemu/Mobile-Version/README.md

 To get a local copy up and running follow these simple steps.

 1. Clone the Repo or Download the Zip file (git clone git@github.com:aster-alemu/Mobile-Version.git)
-2. Run the live server or simply open index.html with your browser on local machine.
+2. Run the live server using this link : https://aster-alemu.github.io/Mobile-Version/

 ## Prerequisite